GospelSounders/adventhymnals.old/01.adventhymnals/chapter.md

 ---
 title: Advent Hymnals
 metadata:
-    description: A master collection of all the hymns sung by adventists as contained in such hymnals as Christ in Song, Church hymnal and Seventh Day adventist hymnal, millenial harp.
+    description: Advent Hymnals is a master collection of all the hymns sung by adventists as contained in such hymnals as Christ in Song, Church hymnal and Seventh Day adventist hymnal, millenial harp.
 These are a rich source of church history as well as of music.
     keywords: advent hymnals, sda hymnals, christ in song, church hymnal, millenial harp, sdah, seventh-day adventist hymnal
     author: Brian Onang'o
 ---